Applications Open For LIHEAP With Increased Benefits

 By: KDKA-TV News Staff

 HARRISBURG, Pa.
-(KDKA) – Applications are open for the annual Low-Income Home Energy Assistance Program, or LIHEAP.READ MORE: Trick Or Treat 2021: Halloween Celebrations Across Western Pennsylvania
+(KDKA) – Applications are open for the annual Low-Income Home Energy Assistance Program, or LIHEAP.READ MORE: Attorney General Josh Shapiro Reports $10M In Campaign Cash For Gubernatorial Run

 The federally funded program has been extended and is open from Oct.
 18 to May 6.

 “LIHEAP helps some of the commonwealth’s most vulnerable citizens – children, older Pennsylvanians, people with disabilities, and low-income families – make ends meet and keep their home safe through the winter.
-I encourage anyone who may need help, or anyone who has loved ones or neighbors who could benefit from this program, to apply for LIHEAP today,” said Department of Human Services Acting Secretary Meg Snead.READ MORE: PWSA Joins Imagine A Day Without Water
+I encourage anyone who may need help, or anyone who has loved ones or neighbors who could benefit from this program, to apply for LIHEAP today,” said Department of Human Services Acting Secretary Meg Snead.READ MORE: COVID-19 In Pittsburgh: Allegheny County Reports 276 New Cases, 1 Additional Death

 Because of money through the federal American Rescue Plan Act, the Pennsylvania Department of Human Services is able to provide increased LIHEAP benefits for the 2021-22 season.

 The minimum grant is bumping from $200 to $500, and the maximum is going from $1,000 to $1,500.
-For those who need a LIHEAP crisis grant — which is for people who meet the poverty limits and are in jeopardy of having their heat turned off — the grant maximum is doubling to $1,200.MORE NEWS: Former Secretary Of State Colin Powell Remembered As 'Patriot,' Trailblazer' Following Death
+For those who need a LIHEAP crisis grant — which is for people who meet the poverty limits and are in jeopardy of having their heat turned off — the grant maximum is doubling to $1,200.MORE NEWS: COVID-19 In Pennsylvania: State Reports 3,584 New Cases, 134 More Deaths